Andrea Tran RN, BSN, MA, IBCLC

 - Her level of physical activity

 The good news is that a woman has control over all of these.
+The most important factor is diet.
+Your diet is going to be the driving factor to your weight loss success.

 REALISTIC WEIGHT LOSS EXPECTATIONS